jdittrich/userNeedResearchBook/text/allURBook.md

 I had a group titled »repetitive and manually«.
 This could be easily renamed into a meaningful principle: »repetitive and ‘ do-it-manually’ tasks are tedious«.
-By just adding the users view (»are tedious«) the title became a useful principle for design
+By just adding the users view (»are tedious«) the title became a useful principle for design.

 </div>

 \
 \